MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-MailboxAssistant.md

 ## SYNOPSIS
 This cmdlet is available only in Exchange Server 2019 in Cumulative Update 11 (CU11) or later.

-Use the Start-MailboxAssistant cmdlet to ???.
+Use the Start-MailboxAssistant cmdlet to start processing of a mailbox by the assistant, which was specified using the AssistantName parameter.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).